Massanutten’s Revenge 100

 Questions?

-There will be a detailed email the week before the event to go over the course and essentially serve as the pre-run brief.
+There will be a detailed email the week before the event to go over the course and essentially serve as the pre-race brief.
 In the meantime, if you have any questions, please send me an email.

 Club Event Participant Medical Policy